KawaiiBakemono/A-Lotl-Axolotls/README.md

   - Or, use [Entity Culling](https://modrinth.com/mod/entityculling) instead (this is what I use personally).

 ## Licensing
-This project is licensed with LGPL v3.0.
+This project is licensed with GPL v3.0.
 Please don't repost this project anywhere without my written permission first.

 ## Credits
 - Blazified for the CIT Axolotl Buckets!
 Check out their pack [here.](https://www.planetminecraft.com/texture-pack/colored-axolotl-buckets-with-babies/)